 - Quickly and carefully flip the full AeroPress over so the cap is down, and place on a sturdy mug (preheated) or range server.

 - Firmly press down the plunger, stopping just as you start hear a hissing sound.

 Try experimenting with different grind settings and timing to get that perfect smooth rich coffee flavour.
-You can also try the Able Stainless Steel brewing disk as an alternative to the paper filters.
-The Able brewing disk allows the AeroPress to extract more oils and a fuller bodied cup of coffee.
+You can also try a Stainless Steel brewing disk as an alternative to the paper filters.
+The AeroPress stainless steel brewing disk allows the AeroPress to extract more oils and a fuller bodied cup of coffee.
 They are also convenient when traveling, as they eliminate the need of paper filters.